Tuchowicz: History

-On June 26, 1430, King Wladyslaw Jagiello granted Magdeburg rights to the village, allowing for two fairs (July 22 and October 16).
-Tuchowicz remained a small town, losing its charter probably in the late 18th century.
+On 26 June 1430, King Władyslaw Jagiełło granted Magdeburg rights, allowing for two fairs (July 22 and October 16).
+Tuchowicz remained a small town.
+It lost its charter in 1821.
 In the 19th century, this former town belonged to the Hempel family, which controlled it until 1945.
 From 1815 until 1916, Tuchowicz was part of Russian-controlled Congress Poland (see Partitions of Poland).